ericfu88/partner_crypto/README.md

 # Xealth Crypto Library

-This is the crypto library used to secure and authenticate communication between Xealth and partners.
+This is the crypto library used to secure and authenticate communication between partners.

-When partners pushes messages to Xealth:

 * Step 1.
 Generate a random AES key.
 * Step 2.
 AES encrypt the body of the message.
 * Step 3.
-Sign the AES key using Receiver(Xealth)’s public RSA key.
+Sign the AES key using Receiver’s public RSA key.
 * Step 4.
 Generate a SHA-1 hash over the signed AES key and the AES encrypted body
 * Step 5.
 Sign the SHA-1 hash using Sender(partner)’s private RSA key.
 * Step 6.
 Sends the message body by joining the following:
   * Signed SHA-1 hash